 Career Outlook and Salary Information

-The BLS states that the mean annual salary for EMTs of all levels, including paramedics, was $34,370 in 2012.
-The bottom-paid ten percent made $20,180 or less annually, which is less than $10.00 per hour.
-However, EMTs in the top-paid ten percent made $53,550 or more per annum.
+The BLS states that the mean annual salary for EMTs of all levels, including paramedics, was $35,430 in 2015.
+The bottom-paid ten percent made $20,860 or less annually, which is slightly over $10.00 per hour.
+However, EMTs in the top-paid ten percent made $55,110 or more per annum.
 Heavily populated metropolitan areas employ more EMTs than other locations.
-Washington D.C., Alaska, and the state of Washington paid their EMTs some of the best average salaries in the United States in 2012.
+Washington D.C., Alaska, and the state of Washington paid their EMTs the best average salaries in the United States in 2015.

 Certification and Continuing Education Information